 Use audio books.

-If you have a child who struggles with dyslexia, I have offered several more tips for homeschooling a child with dyslexia over at The Homeschool Classroom.
+If you have a child who struggles with dyslexia, don’t miss my tips for homeschooling a child with dyslexia.

 It bears repeating: Not all kids learn the same.